xcomponent/xcomponent/Examples/xc.orderprocessing/documentation/README.md

      * You should see a new instance of CreationFacade in Created state, which means that your component works as expected so far

       ![new CreationFacade instance image](images/new_creationfacade_instance.jpg)
-    > Notes:
+    > Note:
-    > 1. You cannot see the Order instance, although an instance was created behind the scenes.
-This is because the Order state machine is not linked into the API in the composition view.
-    > 2. Inspect the instance by selecting its state machine in the spy.
+    > Inspect the instance by selecting its state machine in the spy.
 You will notice that its properties have only default values (OrderId 0, AssetName "" and Quantity 0).
     This is because we have never updated the public member of CreationFacade with values received in the triggering event of the PublishOrderCreation transition.